RLAlab/rlalab.github.io/content/authors/Marina Minguet-Lobato/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  #  - Visitors
+    - Visitors
-  - Alumni
   #- Researchers
 ---

-Hi!
-My name is Yi.
-I’m a visiting scholar from China, working on biosensing and its devices.
-I have also run a high-tech startup company for producing and selling the microbial-relating device invented by my lab.
-In my free time, I enjoy traveling and having a good time with friends!
+Hello!
+I'm Marina, a postdoctoral researcher from Spain.
+My research focuses on engineering _Yarrowia lipolytica_ for the development of sustainable bioprocesses aimed at the valorisation of renewable feedstocks.
+I have a background in biocatalysis and protein engineering, with particular experience working with carbohydrate-active enzymes.
+I am passionate about applying biotechnology to address environmental challenges.
+Outside of research, I enjoy reading, playing the Spanish guitar, spending time with family and friends, and hanging out with my little black panther, #KarmaTheCat.